 Pre-acquisition surveys (sometimes referred to as condition surveys) are most frequently carried out for property investors and purchasers, so that they can be sure that the property they are buying is sound and appropriate for their needs.
 Prospective tenants also instruct pre-acquisition surveys, particularly when entering into substantial leases.
 These surveys inform clients on the condition of the property, any structural deficiencies and the extent and costs of repairs and maintenance that are required.
 This allows buyers to anticipate any potential problems and plan accordingly.

 Whether the property you are acquiring is a period retail premises, a small industrial unit or a large portal frame warehouse, a pre-acquisition survey will ensure that you have a thorough understanding of the building’s condition and suitability, and also the liabilities you are taking on.

 What is a pre-acquisition survey?

-Pre-acquisition surveys are comprehensive assessments of a property’s condition and structure.
+Pre-acquisition surveys are comprehensive assessments of a commercial property’s condition and structure.
 They allow you to understand the current state and structural integrity of the property, whether it is suitable for the way you plan to use it and what future costs and other liabilities that you will be responsible for.
 This means that you can make an informed decision on how much the property is worth.
 A survey report also provides a level of protection if anything goes wrong.